max-programming/nativebase-builder-next/README.md

 Visual Editor for **NativeBase**

-NB Builder is a visual editor for the best component library for React Native: **NativeBase** 🤗.
+NativeBase Builder is a visual editor for the best component library for React Native: **NativeBase** 🤗.

+It was built at the [NativeBase + iNeuron Hackathon](https://nativebase.io/hackathon)

 ## Features